 We started with devotions from John 13.35 led by Ron Duncan.
 We continued our discussion of the questions we had identified on Tuesday as areas of special interest.

 What has been the best innovation you have applied this year?
 This was a time for each person to brag about what they had done and perhaps encourage someone else with an idea.
 Changing software accounting systems to better serve donors was named by several.
 Several systems were identified with comments about each.
 Keeping track of the desires of donors continues to be a challenge coupled with the impact of each project.

+The group also noted limited resources for performing financial reviews/audits and discussed using Enterprise Risk Management (“ERM”) to: a) identify elevated levels of risk within the various activities of the organization; b) apply risk mitigation techniques to reduce risks of those activities that exceed the organization’s “risk appetite,” and; c) measure and monitor the residual risk (risk left over after applying mitigation techniques).
+Since each organization has limited resources for performing financial reviews/internal audits, identifying those areas with heightened levels of risk is also important for focusing the limited audit resources where they have the maximum impact.

 Tracking and monitoring hundreds of projects plus trying to assess impact is a difficult task.
-The second part of the tracking has to do with “enterprise risk management.”
-The organization may have decided on a vision, began to implement that vision, and how to make sure resources are going to that vision consistently is a risk.
-The longer a project continues provides new opportunities for mission creep.
-How to keep on target is part of the enterprise risk management.
+A large part of the CFO’s function is to ensure that the deployment of funds aligns with the organization’s overall strategy.
+The longer a project continues creates risk for mission creep.

 The CFO responsibility in the past was to monitor the addition and subtractions of funds in their proper categories.
 Today’s CFO responsibility has broaden to include more fiduciary oversight of the entire operation within the entity.
 This has brought new challenges and opportunities.
 How the CFO relates and influences the key leadership of the organization is a growing area.
 CFOs have been viewed by many as only interested in the facts and numbers while the key leadership is working by faith and vision.
 How these two leadership positions interact is a key relationship for developing the organization.